 Understanding where automation could take place was also a challenge, this is because there were several custom-built systems that were specifically configured to work in one way.
 This made automating and defining streamlined processes difficult.

 A capable solution was required to map these processes.
 The system needed to be intuitive, cloud-based and private.
 It needed to support distributed team working, to track changes, and allow “what if” analysis.

 Microsoft Visio had been the previous process mapping tool of choice.
 The team were reluctant to change, due to wider business understanding of how it worked.
 The problem was that Visio only fitted the needs of the business at a time where basic process maps were needed

-IBM Blueworks Live delivered on all measures and provided a clear route to production.
+IBM Blueworks Live (BWL) delivered on all measures and provided a clear route to production.

 The transformation project invested in licences for BWL process mapping solution.

 The project was used as an opportunity to build a business case to increase the BWL userbase and expertise across the airline.